nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 ## Introduction

 Machine Learning (ML) Systems usually require carefull tuning of its parts.
 Be it the features being used, the model, the model's hyperparameters, etc...
 Often, improving the performance of a system is done in an **experimental** way, trying out different configurations, and seeing which one works best!

-That's why having a good setup to carry out these experiments is fundamental in the development of ML Systems.
+When starting out on your ML journey an easy trap to fall into is not recording these configurations, making it difficult to know which configuration had the best performance.
+Experimentation needs to be systematic, and the results need to be logged.
+That's why having a good setup to carry out these experiments is fundamental in the development of ML Systems in the same way that source control is fundamental for code.

 Throughout this series, we've been discussing how Fabric has an **Experiment** tool.
-This tool is essentially a wrapper for MLFlow, with the added benefit of allowing for easy collaboration between anyone in the workspace.
-We don't have to worry about taking care of the infrastructure that a collaborative MLFlow environment would require!
+This tool is essentially a wrapper for [MLFlow](https://mlflow.org/), with the added benefit of allowing for easy collaboration between anyone in the workspace.
+This has the benefit of us not having to worry about taking care of the infrastructure that a collaborative MLFlow environment would require, so we can instead focus on the on the fun stuff 😎!
 MLFlow is itself a great open-source platform - creating, running, analysing results, and drawing conclusions is made easy.

-In this post, we aim to demonstrate how MLFlow can be used within Fabric.
+In this post, we aim to demonstrate how MLFlow is used within Fabric.
 We'll be going over:
 - How does MLFlow work?
 - Creating and Setting Experiments
 - Running Experiments and Logging Results